-treatment occurred in only one state.
-We implement a variant of Fisher's permutation or randomization test (Fisher, 1935) to address this inference problem.
-To implement the procedure, we estimate equation (1) an additional 50 times replacing RI with an indicator for one of the other 49 states or the District of Columbia.
-Then we compare the RI estimate to the 50 placebo estimates obtained.
-With 50 placebo estimates, achieving 10 percent significance from a two-tailed test requires that Rhode Island be ranked second from the top or bottom of the placebo distribution, while 5 percent significance requires that Rhode Island be ranked at the top or the bottom.
-In Figure 1, we provide graphical illustrations (histograms) from the placebo based inference results for each outcome of interest.
-The vertical dashed bars present the 5th and 95th percent confidence intervals (excluding Rhode Island) and the solid line represents the DD estimate for Rhode Island.
-This is a very demanding statistical test to achieve statistical significance at conventional levels (Buchmueller, DiNardo and Valletta, 2011).
+to address this inference problem.
+To implement the procedure, we estimate equation (1) an additional 50 times replacing RI with an indicator for one of the other forty-nine states or the District of Columbia.
+Then we compare the RI estimate to the fifty placebo estimates obtained.
+With fifty placebo estimates, achieving 10% significance from a two-tailed test requires that Rhode Island be ranked second from the top or bottom of the placebo distribution, while 5% significance requires that Rhode Island be ranked at the top or the bottom.
+In Figure 1, we provide graphical illustrations (histograms) from the placebo-based inference results for each outcome of interest.
+The vertical dashed bars present the 5th and 95th % confidence intervals (excluding Rhode Island) and the solid line represents the DD estimate for Rhode Island.
+This is a very demanding statistical test to achieve statistical significance at conventional levels (Buchmueller et al., 2011).

-The key identifying assumption of equation (1) is that the outcome in Rhode Island would not have evolved differently to other states in the US in the absence of decriminalization.
+The key identifying assumption of equation (1) is that the outcome in Rhode Island would not have evolved differently to other states in the U.S. in the absence of decriminalization.
 We estimate equation (2) to explore this assumption.